I. Overview Of

 Associates, Inc., has been in the employment screening

-business since 1994, and we'll accommodate your request for
+business since 1994 (see our business website, E-EmploymentScreening ), and we'll gladly accommodate your request for

-a full confidential employment screening report.
+a full confidential Self-Check Employment Screening report.
 We'll post

-with the URL and username/password so that it will be
+with the URL and password so that it will be

-available for prospective employers to review at your
+available to prospective employers for review at your

 discretion.

-receive our standard 30% discount for new clients, making the actual price for
+report, you'll receive our standard 30% discount for new clients, making the price for

 ORDERING PROCESS